Trials Of Various Games Under Wapda Endowment Fund On Oct 10 - UrduPoint

 WAPDA coaches from all over the country have been invited to Peshawar and Swat to make these trials transparent while renowned Pakistani athlete Olympian Shabana Akhtar will overall supervise these trials.

-Pakistan WAPDA has started a program since 2010 for young players to hone their skills in various fields of play.
+Pakistan WAPDA has started a programme since 2010 for young players to hone their skills in various fields of play.

 Under these program children between the ages of 12 to 16 can benefit boys who want to participate in athletics, squash, hockey, karate, football, tennis, weightlifting and wrestling while girls who want to participate in athletics, karate, squash and hockey.